techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 ---

-Here’s the continuation of the Kubernetes question set with answers and explanations:

----

 ### 36. Question:
 Which command is used to label a node in Kubernetes?
 - **A. kubectl add label <node-name> <key>=<value>**